An alternative approach on the singular metric on a vector bundle: Introduction

-is (strictly) negative at this point.
-Here $\widehat{dz_{i}\wedge d\bar{z}_{j}}$ denotes the wedge product of all $dz_{k}$ and $d\bar{z}_{k}$ except $dz_{i}$ and $d\bar{z}_{j}$, multiplied by a constant of absolute value $1$, chosen so that $\sum H(u_{i},u_{j})\widehat{dz_{i}\wedge d\bar{z}_{j}}$ is a positive form.
-One could refer to \cite{Tak20c} for another approach on the Nakano positivity based on the Griffiths positivity.
-We summarize some basic discussions as following theorem. \begin{theorem} Let $Y$ be a complex manifold, and let $E$ be a vector bundle over $Y$ with a (singular) Hermitian metric $H$.
-Then \begin{enumerate} \item When $H$ is smooth, the notion of Griffiths (Nakano) positivity here coincides with the usual definition. \item $(E,H)$ is positive (negative) in the sense of Griffiths iff it is positively (negatively) curved in the sense of Definition 1.2 in \cite{Rau15}. \item $(E,H)$ is negative in the sense of Nakano iff it is negatively curved in the sense of Definition 1.8 in \cite{Rau15}. \item Let $\varphi$ be the Finsler metric induced by $H$, then $(E,H)$ is strictly positive in the sense of Griffiths iff $(\mathcal{O}_{E}(1),\varphi)$ is big. \item If $(E,H)$ is positive in the sense of Griffiths, $(E\otimes\det E,H\otimes\det H)$ is positive in the sense of Nakano. \end{enumerate} \end{theorem}
+In the available literature, such as \cite{Ina20c,Rau15}, before talking about the Nakano positivity, $(E,H)$ should a priori be Griffiths positive.
+That is one motivation for us to consider this strong Nakano positivity, which is independently defined.
+We summarise the discussions about the Griffiths and Nakano positivities as the following theorem. \begin{theorem} Let $Y$ be a compact complex manifold, and let $E$ be a vector bundle over $Y$ endowed with a (singular) Hermitian metric $H$.
+Then \begin{enumerate} \item When $H$ is smooth, the notion of Griffiths positivity here coincides with the definition in \cite{Gri69}.
+The strong Nakano positivity will implies the Nakano positivity in the usual sense. \item $(E,H)$ is positive (negative) in the sense of Griffiths if and only if it is positively (negatively) curved in the sense of Definition 1.2 in \cite{Rau15}. \item If $(E,H)$ is (strictly) positive in the sense of Griffiths, then